-Creating a new Distribution¶
+Creating a new distribution¶

 This chapter describes the main steps in creating a new distribution.
-It should not be considered as a full fledge tutorial.

-Concept of Distributions¶
+Concept of distributions¶

 A distribution is just an extension enriched with some further data that is loaded or executed upon installing that extension.
 A distribution takes care of the following parts:

 - Hook into the process after saving configuration to trigger actions dependent on configuration values

 - Deliver dependent extensions if needed (e.g., customized versions or extensions not available through TER)

 Kickstarting the Distribution¶

 A distribution is a special kind of extension.
 The first step is thus to create a new extension.
 Start by registering an extension key, which will be the unique identifier of your distribution.

 Next create the extension declaration file as usual, except for the “category” property which must be set to distribution.